 Don’t leave home without a protein-rich snack to stave off hunger.
-Trailmix with a piece of fruit is another good choice.
-I also like gluten-free crackers or sliced apples with single serving packets of Justin’s Maple Almond Butter.
-If you can pack a small cooler, hard boiled eggs, single serving packets of organic hummus and veggie sticks are nice options.
+Trailmix with a piece of fruit is a good choice.
+I also like gluten-free crackers or sliced apples with single-serving packets of Justin’s Maple Almond Butter.
+If you can pack a small cooler, hard-boiled eggs, single-serving packets of organic hummus, and veggie sticks are nice options.

 4. Stick with a healthy breakfast

-I find it is almost impossible to find a PCOS friendly breakfast while traveling, so always carry “Power Oats” with me.
-I mix some PCOS Diva Power Protein, rolled oats, nuts, dried fruit, seeds, cinnamon, nutmeg and a little coconut sugar and store in single serving sandwich bags.
+I find it is almost impossible to find a PCOS-friendly breakfast while traveling, so I always carry “Power Oats” with me.
+I mix some PCOS Diva Power Protein, rolled oats, nuts, dried fruit, seeds, cinnamon, nutmeg, and a little coconut sugar and store them in single-serving sandwich bags.
 You can always find a cup of hot water to mix your oatmeal when you are at the airport or even on the road.

 5. Have blender will travel

 I love my Vitamix Blender and really hate to part with it when I go away, but my Magic Bullet is great while traveling.
 I pack my PCOS Diva Power Protein and this handy compact blender and I am able to make my Diva Smoothies away from home.